pinga-lab/website/people/vital.md

 # About

-PhD Student in Geophysics at Observatório Nacional, Brazil
+Former PhD Student in Geophysics at Observatório Nacional, Brazil

 # Education

-I obtained my undergraduate degreee in Physics at the Universidade do Estado do Rio de Janeiro (UERJ) and a master's degree in Geophysics at Observatório Nacional, where I do now my PhD's degree.
+I obtained my undergraduate degreee in Physics at the Universidade do Estado do Rio de Janeiro (UERJ) and a master's degree in Geophysics at Observatório Nacional, where I also obtained a PhD's degree in Geophysics, in 2020.